 Advisory Committee: Michelle Koerner (chair), Rui Amaral, Rebecca Carbin, Catherine Dean, An Te Liu, Barbara Macdonald, Marianne McKenna, Alissa North, Elisa Nuyten, Frances Price, Laura Rapp, Kitty Scott, Brenda Webster, Robin Young

 “When considering bringing art into our natural spaces we should remember that the life and landscape of Toronto's wilds have inspired the imaginations of such renowned artists as Doris McCarthy, Margaret Atwood, Atom Egoyan, Larry Richards, and Ernest Hemingway.”

-Artist Duane Linklater will initiate the Don River Valley Park Art Program through a striking installation of cast cement gargoyles on the Lower Don Trail.
-The sculptures are casts from gargoyles adorning prominent buildings in downtown Toronto.
+Artist Duane Linklater will initiate the Don River Valley Park Art Program with a striking installation of cast concrete gargoyles on the Lower Don Trail.
+The sculptures are cast replicas of gargoyles adorning prominent buildings in downtown Toronto.

 Linklater’s project stems from an interest in the structural changes made to the Lower Don River as it became an industrial hub in colonial Toronto.

 The artist asks the viewer to look closely at the trajectory of Toronto’s history and the changes made to the natural environment with the development of cities in settler societies.